-- Every family is unique in their own way.
+- Every family is unique in its own way.
 Write about one way that your family is different from others.

 - Imagine that you are a character in a video game.
 What is it like to live in a digital world?

-- Write about a time where you dared to do something different.
+- Write about a time when you dared to do something different.
 What did it feel like to go against the expectations of others?